mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

   I can context switch and work on a different project, I switch to it with the same keyboard combination above.
 - After working on the other codebase remember that I created a kubernetes dev cluster!
 I might run another long running command before jumping to a different codebase.
+- Rinse and repeat

-Things that I've tried in the past that didn't work for me:
+Things that I've tried in the past:

 - tmux-resurrect - This tool saves your tmux session layout automatically which is great!
-However when I used it it'd reopen all of the tmux session that were stored, imagine having tens of codebases and seeing all of them getting created when you invoke tmux-resurrect!
+However when I used it it'd reopen all the tmux sessions that were stored, imagine having tens of codebases and seeing all of them getting created when you invoke tmux-resurrect!